 Super Bowl Sunday, chores were done, I was getting fidgety, so I asked my youngest boy, Chris, if he wanted to go hiking.
-Off we went after a quick packing of our gear, quick look at a area from my loose leaf notebook full of write-ups from the Prescott National Forest to pick a hike, and down the road we went for our impromptu hike.
+Off we went after a quick packing of our gear, a quick look at an area from my loose-leaf notebook full of write-ups from the Prescott National Forest to pick a hike, and down the road we went for our impromptu hike.

 The trailhead was packed!
 And small to boot.
-But I managed to manuver my jeep into a small slice between vehicles with my front end slightly under a tree.
+But I managed to maneuver my jeep between vehicles with my front end slightly under a tree.
 Chris and I wasted no time throwing our gear on and hitting the trail.
-Easy to find and starting its journey up hill, it is clear as day a very popular trail.
-Signs of boot prints, bike tire prints, and occasional horse prints fill the trail as it meanders through brush with scattered pines, juniper and boulders.
+Easy to find.
+Starting the journey uphill, it is clear as day a very popular trail.
+Signs of boot prints, bike tire prints, and occasional horse prints fill the path as it meanders through the brush with scattered pines, juniper, and boulders.

-I let Chris lead the way so he could set the pace and surprisingly it was a brisk one.
-He is on the junior high basketball team and when I told him of the benefits of hiking as a way of getting in shape, I think he took it seriously and me to task.
+I let Chris lead the way to set the pace, and surprisingly it was a brisk one.
+He is on the junior high basketball team, and when I told him of the benefits of hiking as a way of getting in shape, I think he took it seriously and me to the task.
 So I just gave him his lead.

 The trail levels a bit once on top, the trees a bit thicker mingling among some large rocks.
-Interestingly, I noted very little signs of the bark beatle, which was pleasant to see.
-Here and there were small patches of snow under shade, protected from the direct sunlight, reminding us of the small storm which recently pass.
-Another sad winter, the ninth I believe, with very little snowfall.
-But, at a gate we were taking a breather and when I looked to my right through the trees I witnessed an awesome sight.
-The snow cap San Francisco Peaks majestic in the clear air and the red rock country of Sedona!
+Interestingly, I noted minimal signs of the bark beetle, which was pleasant to see.
+Here and there were small snow patches under the shade, protected from the direct sunlight, reminding us of the small storm that recently passed.
+Another sad winter, the ninth, I believe, with very little snowfall.
+But, at a gate, we were taking a breather, and when I looked to my right through the trees, I witnessed an awesome sight.
+The snowcap San Francisco Peaks majestic in the clear air and the red rock country of Sedona!
 Beautiful.

-Pass the gate the trail begins a downward trek.
-A short distance we come up on Clark Springs Trail #40, which would hook to the right and head on down to Granite Basin Lake.
-Nearby, three young men with trail maintenance implements laying by their sides were kicking back taking a break and enjoying the day.
+Pass the gate, and the trail begins a downward trek.
+A short distance, we come upon Clark Spring Trail #40, which would hook to the right and head on down to Granite Basin Lake.
+Nearby, three young men with trail maintenance implements laying by their sides were kicking back, taking a break, and enjoying the day.
 We said howdy and continue our trek downward, which got a little steeper and opened up into brush and boulder country, affording us a fantastic view to the north.
-I spotted Hyde Mountain and Juniper Mesa about 25 miles away as the crow flies.
+I spotted Hyde Mountain and Juniper Mesa about 25-miles away as the crow flies.

 We worked our way down and passed a couple of young ladies struggling back up.
-Neither had any gear, nor water, so I offered them a bottle water.
+Neither had any gear nor water, so I offered them a bottle of water.
 They declined and continued to trudge on, youth at its finest, and Chris and I continued our travels down the trail.

 The trail levels off for the rest of our hike.
 It was then I began to notice charred, burned skeletons of trees cast forth throughout the countryside from the Doce fire of 1990.
-A man-made caused fire, it had burned over 300 acres.
+That human-made caused fire burned over 300 acres.
 And believe it or not!
-Enjoying the view and not paying attention to the trail I walked into a prickly pear overlapping the trail!
-I pulled back quickly but to no avail, a couple of spines found its mark in my skin.
-A minor annoyance Chris and I kept on walking until we stopped at the end of the hike and I could pull the stickers, two of 'em, out with tweezers.
+Enjoying the view and not paying attention to the trail, I walked into a prickly pear overlapping the trail!
+I pulled back quickly, but to no avail, a couple of spines found its mark in my skin.
+A minor annoyance Chris and I kept on walking until we stopped at the end of the hike, and I could pull the stickers, two of 'em, out with tweezers.

 At the Upper Pasture Trail #38, we stopped, kicked back, and took our break before turning around and heading back to the trailhead.
-Now, the confession, before the hike I did not study the write-up throughly, I just knew it stated the trail was 3.3 miles in lentgh and it hit another trail.
+Now, the confession, before the hike, I did not study the write-up thoroughly.
+I just knew it stated the trail was 3.3-miles in length, and it hit another trail.
 I thought we hit the end of the trail!
-The pace was right, the timing was right.
-However, after reviewing the trail signs during the hike and write-up after the hike neither seems to match when it comes to mileage.
+The pace was right; the timing was right.
+However, after reviewing the trail signs during the hike and write-up after the hike, neither seems to match mileage.